isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_March.rst

 2019
 ++++

-- March2019_: Analyzing MAF files in BigQuery
+- March2019_: Variant Analysis in R using controlled-access TCGA MAF data in BigQuery

 - February2019_: BigQuery in R - a refresher